Head's Update 5th February

 5 lessons of 55 mins

 Registration at 8.30am

 Break 20 mins

 No tutor time on Friday

-f you do have any comments or questions please contact us via the school office email address email@example.com.
-We will keep the consultation open until Friday Sam – is this the right address?
-Can you let Kas know this is coming?
+If you do have any comments or questions please contact us via the school office email address firstname.lastname@example.org.
+We will keep the consultation open until Friday

 Finally, thank you again for the large number of positive e-mails we have received.
 It is again reassuring to know that we are on the right course as a School.
 There is much we still want to achieve for the good of every student and your positive feedback is a constant reminder that we are heading in the right directions – don’t be hesitant in keeping them coming!